The fate of Europe’s biggest carmaker depends on how quickly it can switch to electric.

 I remember joining an informal meeting around 2017 with the VW management where one of the execs - he is still there - enthusiastically talked about electric cars as tablets on wheels.
 Volkswagen would build batteries.
 Its scale would transform the industry.
 It would be a good corporate citizen, working constructively with regulators.

 It was a beautiful story.
 And it seemed to work.
 Thanks to its new line of EVs and generous subsidies by the German state, VW (almost) hit its 2020 car CO2 targets.
 It backed the Green Deal and the EU 2035 CO2 standard.
-For my part, in 2020, I leased an electric ID3 - my first ever car.
+For my part, in 2020, I leased an electric ID.3 - my first ever car.
 The car symbolised what T&E had achieved, transforming old VW into something entirely new and geared for the future.

 Four years on, the company is going through its biggest crisis ever.
 Its sales and profits are down.
 It faces highly automated, more productive and more agile competitors.
 And despite all the post-Dieselgate bluster, it is struggling to boost its EV sales and has returned to asking regulators for ‘flexibility’.

 That’s when I got an email.
-Would I be interested to join Volkswagen’s sustainability Council?
+Would I be interested to join Volkswagen’s sustainability council?

 I have devoted my entire professional life to transforming the car industry.
 Volkswagen is Europe’s biggest carmaker.
 Its fate will loom large.
 If I can make the smallest of contributions to helping such an iconic company transition to electrification, I feel I must try.

-I have many hopes but above all I will work to ensure the company reaffirms its commitment to electrification, and that this is reflected in its communication with its workers, the public and regulators, especially in the upcoming discussions about vehicle emissions in Europe and the USA.
+I have many hopes but above all I will work to ensure the company reaffirms its commitment to electrification, and that this is reflected in its communication with its workers, the public and regulators, especially in the upcoming discussions about vehicle emissions in Europe and the US.

-I remain independent and will donate all fees for the Council work to charity.
+I remain independent and will donate all fees for the council work to charity.
 Similarly, I will reassess my participation in the council against the above objective.
 I have no interest in greenwashing VW.
 If I can’t meaningfully contribute from the inside, I will step out.

-Either way, T&E will continue pushing relentlessly for a rapid shift to zero emission mobility.
+Either way, T&E will continue pushing relentlessly for a rapid shift to zero-emission mobility.
 We will not spare our criticism of any companies, VW included, that move slowly, or lobby against the transition.

 This is what is right for climate action, and it is right for Volkswagen.
 Unless it rapidly and successfully transitions to electric vehicles, VW will fail and Wolfsburg will become the new Detroit.